akhilrao/constellations-oligopoly/README.md

 This repository contains data, code, and images for the paper "Oligopoly competition between satellite constellations will reduce economic welfare from orbit use".

+This is a "living" version of the official repository and should not be cited.

+If you want to cite the code or data associated with this project, please reference the official repository: https://doi.org/10.57968/Middlebury.23816994.v1

 ## How is this repository organized?

 * /bin contains all of the R code.
 The code in here runs the benchmark model, calibration, and sensitivity analyses.
 It also contains functions used in running simulations and generating plots.